waltje/PDW/openssl/README.txt

-This is version 1.0.2 of the OpenSSL library.
+We now use an external version of the OpenSSL v1.1.1w library.